ScottyLabs/wdw/frontend/lab/index.md

 ---

 # Frontend Lab

 In this lab, you'll be introduced to jQuery, a popular library that helps speed up JavaScript web development to build interactive web pages.

 ## Overview

 The goal of this lab is to create a web app that will let us play the game "Galumphing Banderwoozles."
 I didn't come up with the name: the Spring 2014 15-251 TA's did.

-Nontheless, the rules of the game are as follows:
+Nonetheless, the rules of the game are as follows:

 - You are given a board composed of 15251 by 15251 tiles.
 - Any tile can be one of three colors: __red, green, or blue__.